davidfstr/dafoster.net/_posts/2013-01-15-things-i-wish-i-knew-before-working-in-industry.md

 In April 2008, a representative from IBM gave a presentation at Georgia Tech about things he wished he knew before working in the the software industry.
-I have found his advise to be very useful at various points during my career.
+I have found his advice to be very useful at various points during my career.
 Sadly I have lost the presenter's name.

 Here is my outline of his presentation. **Emphasized** points are ones I've found